Bodoland Territorial Region: Manas National Park

 Manas, the nature's abode is at the foothills of Bhutan with its unique biodiversity and landscape.
 The blending of the dense jungle and grassland at the confluence of Indian, Ethiopian and Indo Chinese realms enhances it as one of the richest region of wild animals.
 The Park harbours 60 species of mammals of which 23 has been listed in Schedule 1 under the Indian Wildlife Protection Act 1972.
 The Park also has a recorded count of 36 species of reptiles and 476 species of birds.
 The Park is home for Elephant, Rhino, Tiger, Gaur, Wild Buffalo, Deer, Wild Hogs, and many other Reptiles, Birds and Insects including some highly endangered species like Pygmy Hog, Golden Langur & Bengal Florican.
 It is not only a significant National Park of India but also an important migratory corridor for the elephant population of the entire Indo-Bhutan region.
 Manas is also included in the much ambitious plan nomenclature as Indian Rhino Vision −2020 (IRV-2020) since 2006, with the support of Govt. of Assam in collaboration with Wildlife Trust of India, (WTI), Bodoland Territorial Council, WWF-India, International Rhino Foundation, and US Fish and Wildlife Service.

 Gethsemane Man-made Forest

 Situated in Udalguri's Bhairabkunda, it is a forest-grown entirely by local JFMC of 35 members with the help of Forest department of Assam.
 Spread across more than 6 km2, the forest contains more than 1.4 million plus trees of over 35 varieties.
 A number of animals, birds and reptiles can also be spotted in the area.
 Visitors can trek through the trail in the forest and stay the night in their guest house.

 Trekking of Baukungri Hill

-Baukungri hill trekking is an adventurous event held annually in Kokrajhar, Bodoland.
+Baukungri hill trekking is an adventurous event held annually in Kokrajhar, Bodoland Territorial Council.
 It is organised every year on first day of the year according to the Bodo calendar which falls in mid April.